 We need to understand and operate from the position that just because something has always been done a certain way, doesn’t mean that it should always be done that way.
 We need to Think and be Creative.
 Thinking is built into humans.
 We think.
 That’s what we do.
 We can’t stop thinking.
 I’m always amazed at the people who say, “I just don’t want to think for a while.”
 How do you do that?
 There is always something going on in our brains; or at least I hope there is.
 Even if it is something mundane, we are always thinking about something.
 When we are resting, is probably a very good time to come up with new ideas.
 Let our minds wonder by themselves and it’s amazing what they come up with.
 Our mind thinks so many thoughts that we can’t consciously keep up.
 Just because we are unaware doesn’t mean our minds aren’t thinking hundreds of thousands of thoughts every minute.
 Our minds are processing everything they pick up from the five senses and processing the data through the sixth sense…our perception.
 The other senses are of no use to us if we don’t have that sixth sense.
 That is what decodes and stores all the information that bombards us twenty-four hours a day every day.

 When we see something, we only consciously see a limited number of things; however, our eyes see everything.
 What we are aware of depends on the focus of our minds.
 We, however, see so much more than we realize.
 The same is true of the other senses.
 Hearing… … we hear everything, but we notice a limited number of sounds, and the same is true for taste, touch, and smell.
 Our perception is what bundles the information together so we can understand and use it. ### ?
-Professor Marvell Lawson is an author, professional speaker, and communication coach who works with individuals and organizations wanting to improve their speech preparation and presentation skills; and communicate more effectively to grow their business, make more money, and build personal and professional credibility.
+Author of forthcoming book “Small Business Superstar Speaking Secrets”, professional speaker, and communication coach who works with individuals and organizations wanting to improve their speech preparation and presentation skills; and communicate more effectively to grow their business, make more money, and build personal and professional credibility.
 Prof. M is an Affiliate Professor lecturing on Public Speaking, Interpersonal Communication, and Organizational Communication and Development.
 Visit my website at www.centerforinformationdesign.com Contact me at: email@example.com or give a call to 303.947.0962, ask for Allen

 Related Articles -